-The Division of Physical therapy adheres to the Medical of University of South Carolina grading system which can be accessed at: https://musc.policytech.com/docview/?docid=4043&public=true
+The Division of Physical therapy adheres to the Medical of University of South Carolina grading system which can be accessed at:

+https://musc.policytech.com/docview/?docid=4043&public=true

-The student clinical performance during the practicum is documented using the Clinical Performance Instrument of the American Physical Therapy Association.
+The student clinical performance is documented using the Clinical Performance Instrument of the American Physical Therapy Association.
 Students are expected to demonstrate appropriate behaviors consistently on "red flag "items.
 The Clinical Performance Instrument (CPI) documentation and mid-term comments of the student and clinical instructor will be the primary sources for assessment of student progress and proficiency in clinical practice.
 The CPI should be completed by the CI and the student at mid-term and again at the end of the practicum.
 These should be discussed at both midterm and final and sign off in order for the DCE to review.
 The course is a pass/fail course.
 The clinical instructor and the Site Coordinator of Clinical Education will assess student competence.
-The academic institution will determine appropriate action for students that are not at the appropriate level of competency at the end of the eight weeks.
-Full completion of the two case-based assignments is also required including a presentation once back on campus to a section of classmates and first year students.
-The specifics for the assignment can be found on D2L.
+The academic institution will determine appropriate action for students that are not at the appropriate level of competency at the end of the ten weeks.

-Satisfactory performance for a passing grade on the Clinical Practicum I experiences must include:
+Satisfactory performance for a passing grade on Clinical Practicum II must include:

-- Mid-term comments indicate satisfactory level of performance and no concerns were brought to the attention of the DCE during the weeks following the mid-term. - No red flag items are identified as areas of concern. - Final performance is at a minimum of advanced beginner clinical performance. - Written comments on CPI do not indicate significant areas of concern. - Successful completion of all "Core Requirements"
+- Mid-term comments indicate satisfactory level of performance and no concerns were brought to the attention of the DCE during the weeks following the mid-term. - No red flag items are identified as areas of concern. - Final performance is at a minimum of advanced intermediate clinical performance (interval 4). - Written comments on CPI do not indicate significant areas of concern. - Successful completion of all "Core Requirements"